 True

-Import the embedding model and FAISS vector store classes:
+First, we import the embedding model and the FAISS vector store classes:

 from langchain_ollama import OllamaEmbeddings